 #4.
 Final cut

-The directors and producers have to okay the movie before the editor can make the final cut.
+The directors and film producers have to okay the movie before the editor can make the final cut.
 This process just involves adding the finishing touches.

 Editors will add in any necessary content or accentuate camera angles.
 They will take care of everything that no one would otherwise notice.